-- Information on business-related corruption in the United Arab Emirates is scarce, making an accurate estimation of the extent of corruption very difficult.
+- Information on business and political corruption in the United Arab Emirates is scarce, making an accurate estimation of the extent of corruption very difficult.

-- Market competition in the UAE needs to be improved, as foreign companies still have to rely on local sponsorship if they want to succeed in their business.
-Moreover ruling families' involvement in the economy provides for an uneven playing field.
+- Market competition in the UAE needs to be improved, for foreign companies still have to rely on local sponsorship if they want to succeed in their business.
+Moreover, ruling families' involvement in the economy provides for an uneven playing field.

-- There is no civil society organisation working with anti-corruption in the UAE and there is a great scarcity of reports on the issue.
+- There is no civil society organisations working with anti-corruption in the UAE, and there is a scarcity of reports on the issue.

-- The absence of financial disclosure laws makes the effective implementation of anti-corruption policy difficult.
+- The absence of financial disclosure laws for public officials makes the effective implementation of anti-corruption policy difficult.